-- What should you par- A hedge fund may be less transparent than a traditional investment fund, for example, as investors are not always informed about planned strategies and changes to them, or changes of portfolio manager.
-Hedge funds are also not subject to any disclosure requirements. - Unlike traditional collective investments, hedge funds have limited liquidity (units may generally only be redeemed once a month, quarterly or annually).
+What should you par- - A hedge fund may be less transparent than a traditional investment fund, for exam-160 ticularly bear in mind ple, as investors are not always informed about planned strategies and changes to about hedge funds? them, or changes of portfolio manager.
+Hedge funds are also not subject to any disclosure requirements. - Unlike traditional collective investments, hedge funds have limited liquidity (units 161 may generally only be redeemed once a month, quarterly or annually).
 Normally, investors can only invest in a hedge fund at specific times.
 There are generally long notice periods for redemptions and long lock-up periods (periods during which investors are obliged to leave their capital in the fund). - Delays may occur, and unfavourable prices may result, when settling buy and sell 162 orders for hedge fund units.
 There is no guarantee that investors will be able to enforce their rights.

-What are funds of hedge funds or multi-manager hedge funds?

-Investors invest in funds of hedge funds or multi-manager hedge funds in order to reduce risk.
-These funds invest their capital in a number of hedge funds and spread it across a range of hedge fund managers that cover different investment styles, markets and instruments.
+Investors invest in funds of hedge funds or multi-manager hedge funds in order to What are funds 163 of hedge funds or reduce risk.
+These funds invest their capital in a number of hedge funds and spread multi-manager hedge it across a range of hedge fund managers that cover different investment styles, marfunds? kets and instruments.
 There are also structured products that you can use to invest in hedge funds or hedge fund indices.

-What strategies do hedge funds pursue?
+The main hedge fund strategies seen on the market are as follows: What strategies do 164 hedge funds pursue?
+Equity hedge ("long", "short") Equity hedge funds identify undervalued (buy or long position) and overvalued (short 165 selling or short position) equities in specific regions or market segments and attempt to make profits in the belief that sooner or later these positions can be closed out at a profit. - Arbitrage strategies Arbitrage strategies identify price differences between identical or similar investments 166 in different markets and try to exploit them.
+Such strategies include equity-market neutral, fixed-income arbitrage, convertible-bond arbitrage and mortgage-backed-